matheusgmaia/adk-product-opinion-research/README.md

 ## Customization

-The Product Opinions Research Agent can be customized to better suit your requirements.
+The Product Opinions Research Agent can be customized and extended to better suit your requirements.
 For example:

-TODO
+ 1. Integrate Specialized Search Tools: Augment the agent's discovery capabilities by incorporating additional  search functionalities, such as an google search tool.
+ 2. Implement Output Visualization: Enhance the presentation of research findings by adding modules and instruction to better visualize the results.
+ 3. Develop with price search functionality.
+ 4. Reset needed state informations at each interaction.